Guide to the P. Gordon Gould papers

 Acquisition note: The collection was transferred to Archives and Special Collections from Alaska Pacific University (APU) in 2019.
 A deed of gift was signed by the President of APU, Dr. Bob Onders, on behalf of APU, at the time of donation.

 Processing information: This collection was described by Veronica Denison in 2019.
+The draft memoir was added to the collection and the guide updated by Arlene Schmuland in 2023.

 |1||Williamsport Dickinson Seminary pamphlet for 1922 February 22 graduation; Photograph of P. Gordon Gould and Samuel Maconaghey at Dickinson Seminary circa 1923-1924||circa 1922-1924|